loglux/vpnpolicy/README.md

 ## Known limitations
 It's possible to save up 20 rules in one nvram variable.
-This scrpts saves rules into first variable vpn_client_clientlist if possible six.
+This scrpts saves rules into first variable vpn_client_clientlist of possible six.
 It's planned in future to split rules by sets of 20 and save them into 6 nvram variables.

 The 'Description' field is limited to ten symbols, to save more space for rules.